stackhpc/stackhpc-kayobe-config/doc/source/configuration/wazuh.rst

 Configure Wazuh Dashboard's Server Host
 ---------------------------------------

-By default, the Dashboard will be hosted on a random IP.
 It is best practice to manually set the dashboard's server host.

 In order to do so, either create or edit the ``$KAYOBE_CONFIG_PATH/environments/<env_name>/inventory/group_vars/wazuh-manager/wazuh-manager.yml`` configuration file to include the dashboard variable: